benjaminp/six/documentation/index.rst

 .. function:: add_metaclass(metaclass)

    Decorate a class to replace it with a metaclass-constructed version.
-   Similar to :func:`with_metaclass`, but allows the resultant class to be created without an intermediate class.
+   Similar to :func:`with_metaclass`, but allows the resulting class to be created without an intermediate class.
 For example::

        @add_metaclass(MyMeta)